This 1 Consumer Discretionary Stock Could Beat Earnings: Why It Should Be on Your Radar

 Most stocks, about 60%, fall into the #3 (Hold) category, and they are expected to perform in-line with the broader market.
 Stocks with a #2 (Buy) and #1 (Strong Buy) rating, or the top 15% and top 5% of stocks, respectively, should outperform the market, with Strong Buy stocks outperforming more than any other rank.

-The final step today is to look at a stock that meets our ESP qualifications.
-HanesBrands (HBI) earns a #2 (Buy) 10 days from its next quarterly earnings release on November 4, 2021, and its Most Accurate Estimate comes in at $0.48 a share.
+Now that we understand what the ESP is and how beneficial it can be, let's dive into a stock that currently fits the bill.
+AMC Entertainment (AMC) earns a #2 (Buy) right now and its Most Accurate Estimate sits at -$0.40 a share, just three days from its upcoming earnings release on November 1, 2021.

-By taking the percentage difference between the $0.48 Most Accurate Estimate and the $0.47 Zacks Consensus Estimate, HanesBrands has an Earnings ESP of 1.06%.
-Investors should also know that HBI is just one of a large group of stocks with positive ESPs.
+AMC Entertainment's Earnings ESP sits at 6.69%, which, as explained above, is calculated by taking the percentage difference between the -$0.40 Most Accurate Estimate and the Zacks Consensus Estimate of -$0.42.
+AMC is also part of a large group of stocks that boast a positive ESP.
 All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Find Stocks to Buy or Sell Before They're Reported